 Many countries are increasing green energy investment in order to reduce dependence on fossil fuels.
 Concerns about the environment and electricity costs are driving the fast growth of the solar and wind sector.

-According to the Renewable 2020 Report, by International Energy Agency, despite the Covid-19 pandemic, major markets, such as the China, United States, and the European Union, will help solar photovoltaics (PV) energy add an average of over 125 GW of capacity per year from 2021-2025.
+According to the Renewable 2020 Report, by International Energy Agency, despite the Covid-19 pandemic, significant markets, such as China, the United States, and the European Union, will help solar photovoltaics (PV) energy add an average of over 125 GW of capacity per year from 2021-2025.